gnemtsov/ab-app/README.md

 ```shell
 git checkout -b NEW_FEATURE
 ```
-7. Push your changes to github.
+7. Push your changes to GitHub.
 8. Go to your fork's GitHub page and click the pull request button.

 ### Further reading